sebnitu/vrembem/packages/drawer/README.md

 - `drawer-frame`: Applied to the parent element wrapping all drawers and the main content.
 - `drawer-main`: Applied to the element containing the main content.
 This should be the last sibling of `drawer-frame`.

-Drawer triggers are defined by three data attributes:

-- `data-drawer-open`: Opens a drawer.
-Should take the id of the drawer it's meant to open.
-- `data-drawer-close`: Closes a drawer.
-If left value-less, will close the parent drawer.
-Can also take a drawer id to close a specific drawer.
-- `data-drawer-toggle`: Replaces currently opened modal(s) with the modal of the id provided.

 ```html
 <div class="drawer-frame">